ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 Additionally, when using nested accordions with the single expand mode, once you open a child accordion, the parent accordion closes- when you open the parent accordion again, the previously selected child accordion is open, but when clicking on it, it doesn't close.
 Also, when opening the second child accordion, the first child accordion stays open, which goes against the functionality of single expand mode.

-This issue with nested accordions will be filed to FAST, and the `expand-mode` attribute will be updated to include the `single` expand mode once FAST resolves this.
+This issue with nested accordions will be filed to FAST.
+Once FAST resolves the issue and UX confirms the `single` expand mode behavior, the `expand-mode` attribute will be updated to include the `single` expand mode.

 #### Nimble Accordion Item